kvatnynito/Cybersecurity-Portfolio1/README.md

 **Repo:** `P1-1-proxmox-segmentation-lab`
 **What it is:** A segmented Proxmox and pfSense lab with VM inventory, firewall boundaries, and safe publishing guidelines.
 **Why it’s included:** This is the foundation for the rest of the portfolio.
-- Key artifacts: architecture diagram, bridges, firewall rules, IP plan, and VM inventory
+- contains: architecture diagram, bridges, firewall rules, IP plan, and VM inventory

 Repo: https://github.com/kvntynito/P1-1-proxmox-segmentation-lab